isc-projects/froot-src/NOTES.md

 ------------

 Loads a 10M record file of queries and tests the throughput of a `Context` in parsing and generating answers to those queries.
+NB: this does not execute the raw IP packet handling code, just memory buffers containing queries and responses.

 timer.cc, timer.h
 -----------------